alexanderosmith/GRAVITYbot/README.md

 4. (Optional): Define which prompt function, variable you wish GRAVITYbot to run.
 5. (Optional): Tuning the openAI parameters

-While optional, you may further configure a custom bot by making custom prompts within prompts.py.
-This file contains more detailed instructions about how to create a prompt.
+While optional, prompts.py contains more detailed instructions about how to create a prompt.

 ## Help: